kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 });
 {% endprism %}

-The `define()` method first defines all the code's dependencies in the array, then passes them as parameters for a callback function.
+The `define()` method first defines all the code's dependencies in the array, then passes them as parameters for use by a callback function.
 Note that they're listed in the order outlined above: RequireJS will load things in this order.

 The callback function contains our custom code, which does the following tasks: